 This is the last thing your should probably do before the game starts.
 Work your way up to 5-on-4 and 6-on-5 Breaks by adding in players on both Offense and Defense.
 They should be pumped up by now!

-Make sure you work on these in practice a few times before you bring them out on game days.
+Make sure you work on all these in practice a few times before you bring them out on game days.

 Try it out and let us know how it goes for your team at your next game!